The Good and the Bad Study Tactics

 You need to have a clear understanding of what the Driver’s Manual or Driver Handbook in your state contains.

 You should review the content and identify specific topics that you need to learn.
 Laws that control what you can do and can’t do are important.
 A misunderstanding or failure to obey certain rules later in life may result in a deadly crash.

 Don’t think you can absorb everything in the manual in a few hours before the test.
 You will need to spend at least a few days with the handbook, probably weeks.
-Reading it, one chapter at the time.
-You will also need the manual as a guide later, when you take practice tests.

 It requires time and some sacrifices.